-The man who brought Avon to life in the cult classic Blake’s 7, Paul Darrow has had a very long and successful career, though he is known for playing mostly villains.
-Darrow’s most enduring characters have certainly all been from cult series and also often from within the science fiction and fantasy genres.
+The man who brought Avon to life in the cult classic Blake’s 7.
+Paul Darrow has had a very long and successful career, though he is known for playing mostly villains.
+Darrow’s most enduring characters have also all been from cult series, and also often from within the science fiction and fantasy genres.
 In this article we will be taking a look at his most prominent roles as well as giving an overview of his career.

 The Sheriff of Nottingham/ The Legend of Robin Hood

 Darrow’s first major role was as the evil Sheriff of Nottingham in this miniseries that told the life of the most famous British folk hero of all time.

 Prior to this he had appeared in many high profile television series, such as The Saint, Emergency Ward 10, Z Cars, and the Doctor Who story Doctor Who and the Silurians.